MarcusPope/Code42Interview/roadmap.md

 addition, leverage an HTTP client library, such as jQuery.ajax, github/fetch, or what's included within your framework.

-@done: Debugged authorization issue with Github API via Fetch
+@done: Reviewed React Router docs
-@done: Reviewed fetch api docs
+@done: Implemented routing for Home

 @todo: On selection make a request to Github API for user specific data
     @: We can prepop most of the basic data from the members response